buildweek-mentor-me/mentor-me-FE/README.md

 **Stretch**: Allow photos or files to be attached to a posted question.

-**What is it?**: It is a web app using React on the front end and NodeJS on the backend.
+**What is it?**:

+It is a web app using React on the front end and NodeJS on the backend.
 Redux is used for state management.

-**Tech used on the Front-end**: React, react-router-dom, redux, redux-thunk, momentJS, axios.
+**Tech used on the Front-end**:
+React
+React-router-dom
+Redux
+Redux-thunk
+MomentJS
+Axios